Improving your diet

 Change the simple things first and only try one or two changes at a time.
 Learn more about goal setting.

-Food prepared at home is often lower in salt, saturated fat and added sugars, especially when steaming, grilling, poaching and baking.
+Food prepared at home is usually lower in salt, saturated fat and added sugars, especially when steaming, grilling, poaching and baking.

 Pre-chop vegetables and store them in a container so they are ready to go.
 Use a slow cooker to make batch meals like soups, casseroles and stews.
 Freeze leftovers in pre-prepared portions to save time and minimise food waste.

-While we recommend that you eat mostly whole and less-processed foods (most of which don’t have a food label), processed foods can be a quick and easy option.
+While we recommend that you eat mostly foods that are close to how they are found in nature (most of which don’t have a food label), processed foods can be a quick and easy option.
 To help you make better choices at the supermarket, learn how to read a food label.

 - Take a list and stick to it to prevent buying unnecessary items and to keep you on track.